mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

 Great.
 Now I need to define a blank table to fill in.
 Based on what I said earlier, the table should have `num_items` number of columns and `capacity` number of rows.
 However, to simplify the programming logic, I'll actually pad the table with an extra row and column.
 It'll be clear why this helps when I walk through the code.

-I'll also define an empty 3-dimensional array `intermediate_tables_array` which I'll use to store every different stages of the table as I fill it in element by element.
+I'll also define an empty 3-dimensional array `intermediate_tables_array` which I'll use to store every different stage of the table as I fill it in element by element.
 This will make the dynamic programming process more clear.

 ```python